marioizquierdo/jquery.serializeJSON/README.md

 }
 ```

-But the default behavior can be changed using options:

-  * `parseBooleans: true` => convert "true" and "false" to true and false
-  * `parseNumbers: true` => conver numbers like "1", "33.33", "-44" to 1, 33.33, -44
-  * `parseNulls: true` => convert "null" to null
-  * `parseAll: true` => all of the above
+To change this, use the parse options.
 For example, to parse nulls and numbers:

 ```javascript
 $('form').serializeJSON({parseNulls: true, parseNumbers: true});